Getting money into super

 The reason for FBT is that packaged benefits or expenses are equivalent to wages and salary and so should be subject to tax at the marginal tax rate of the employee.
 However, FBT is levied on employers at the top marginal rate of tax, although employees receiving the benefit may be on a lower tax rate.

-There are certain benefits which are exempt from fringe benefits tax (FBT).
+There are certain benefits that are exempt from fringe benefits tax (FBT).
 The following work-related items commonly provided in salary sacrifice arrangements are exempt benefits:

 - A portable electronic device